run-house/runhouse/docs/api/run.rst

 ---------------

-To create a Run which executes a function synchronously without any caching, we call the function and provide the :code:`name_run` argument.
+To create a Run which executes a function synchronously without any caching, we call the function and provide the :code:`run_name` argument.
 The function will be executed on the cluster, and will return its result once completed.

 For a fully synchronous run which also checks for a cached result, we can call the :code:`get_or_call()` method